 Kyle has been involved with educating the underprivileged of Johannesburg since 2013 through various educational non-profit endeavours.

-Part One – Have You Heard About This?
+Have You Heard About This?

 Doesn’t the mere mention of education get the adrenaline pumping?
 No?
 I think it should.
 I’m a South African, born and bred, and this topic has become of late, how do they say, hot.
-In 2015 a student led protest called #FeesMustFall started to quickly gain traction.
+In 2015, a student-led protest called #FeesMustFall started to quickly gain traction.
 It was a response to an increase in fees by the country’s universities.
 What started as a predominantly mainstream protest, that is, more geared towards the larger universities in the country, soon became a symbol for students in every tertiary institution nationwide to demand lower fees.

-Part Two – Before We Get Stuck in
+Before We Get Stuck In

 Before we delve into the main course, let’s quickly review what the issues are.
 Also, if anyone who is not from South Africa is reading this, there is a good chance your country has experienced similar events.
-At the time of this happening in my country I was aware of almost exactly the same thing going on in America and England.
+At the time of this happening in my country, I was aware of almost exactly the same thing going on in America and England.
 And that’s just because I read the news and they’re first world countries.

 The protests originally began in the middle of October 2015 when the University of the Witwatersrand (WITS) in Johannesburg announced that fees would be increased by 10.5%.
 Students got angry and responded by locking down the university.
-Fast-forward through the riots, rubber bullets and back and forth between the government, students and the universities and we’re left with the question as to why?
+Fast-forward through the riots, rubber bullets and back and forth between the government, students and the universities and we’re left with the question as to why.

 The basic answer isn’t that hard to wrap one’s head around.
 The income level in the country compared with the cost of living was and still is highly disproportionate.
 At the time of announcing the increase in fees, that difference was, only because we can now reflect, at a volatile point.
 People were initially, and then obviously on occasion coaxed, into believing it was wholly unreasonable to be asking such an amount for tertiary education.
 And they showed it.
 Vehemently.